jack-bradshaw/AndroidUtilities/README.md

 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:android-utilities:4.0.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidUtilities/view).

 ## Usage
-The library is divided into five packages: Helpers, collections, helpers, views, testing and utilities.
+The library is divided into three packages: Helpers, views, and utilities.

 ### Helpers
 Helpers classes do not need to be instantiated and contain only static methods.
 The available helpers are: